Current Employment Statistics (CES-790)

 Employment and Wages by Industry and Area (ES-202)

 Quarterly data is derived from more than 150,000 Massachusetts employers subject to unemployment compensation laws.
-Industry employment and payroll information is produced both quarterly and annually for the state, New England City and Town Statistical Areas, labor market areas, workforce investment areas, counties, cities and towns.
+Industry employment and payroll information is produced both quarterly and annually for the state, New England City and Town Statistical Areas, labor market areas, workforce development areas, counties, cities and towns.
 Annual files contain more up-to-date data than previously released quarterly files.
 NAICS based employment and wage data are available beginning with the first quarter of 2001.

 Business Employment Dynamics data track the expansion and contraction of employment for private businesses.
 Over the quarter changes in gross job gains (expansions and openings) and gross job losses (reductions and closures), and the net change in employment at the establishment level are available through this new series.